PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 This first section on custom windows is for your typical, blocking, non-persistent window.
 By this I mean, when you "show" the window, the function will not return until the user has clicked a button or closed the window with an X.

 Two other types of windows exist.
-1. Persistent window - the `Window.Read()` method returns and the window continues to be visible.
+1. Persistent window - the `Window.read()` method returns and the window continues to be visible.
 This is good for applications like a chat window or a timer or anything that stays active on the screen for a while.
 2. Asynchronous window - the trickiest of the lot.
 Great care must be exercised.
 Examples are an MP3 player or status dashboard.
 Async windows are updated (refreshed) on a periodic basis.
 You can spot them easily as they will have a `timeout` parameter on the call to read.     `event, values = window.Read(timeout=100)`

 It's both not enjoyable nor helpful to immediately jump into tweaking each and every little thing available to you.
 Make some simple windows.
 Use the Cookbook and the Demo Programs as a way to learn and as a "starting point".